Ah…it is post-Thanksgiving.

 However, a fat and jolly old man who has NSA-like abilities to know if you are bad or good, and employs slave laborers with pointy hats, is not giving you gifts.

-We buy our own stuff or strongly hint to others to buy us stuff via these
+We buy our own stuff or strongly hint to others to buy us things via these

 listicles gift guides that are conveniently published every year.